What Is an HO-8 Home Insurance Policy?

 Purchasing an older home is an exciting prospect that allows you to become part of history.
 However, making this investment might cause some headaches where historic home renovations, repairs, and insurance are concerned.

 Typically, insurance companies may consider older homes to be more risky to cover for a few reasons.
 The structure and its systems has seen years and years of wear and tear as well as the possibility that the cost of materials to repair or rebuild the home may also be higher than the market value, hard to find, or possibly not even up to code any longer.
+Learn more on the topic with our guide on market value vs replacement cost.

 That’s why we’ve written a guide to HO-8 insurance policies, which can help those living in historic homes know what to look for when shopping for home insurance coverage.